Things to do on Koh Tao

 The most famous of the viewpoints on Koh Tao is the John Suwan Viewpoint, which is in the south of the island near Freedom Beach.
 Not only is it quite easy to reach, but it gives you epic views across a series of beaches in multiple directions.

 The hike up from the road to the viewpoint takes about 15 minutes and can get quite humid.
-There’s an entrance fee of 50 baht (US$1.50) and it can get quite busy, but the John Suwan Viewpoint is definitely on of the highlights of Koh Tao.
+There’s an entrance fee of 50 baht (US$1.50) and it can get quite busy, but the John Suwan Viewpoint is definitely one of the highlights of Koh Tao.

 Sun Suwan 360 View

-Not far from the John Suwan is another option that offers a slightly different experience – called Sun Suwan 360 View .
+Not far from the John Suwan is another option that offers a slightly different experience – called Sun Suwan 360 View.

 Because it’s only 300 metres away, you see much of the same landscape, but one of the big differences is that it’s only a short walk of a few minutes to reach.
 It also has lots of large platforms built on the hilltop, so you can see different angles and hang out with a drink.